elvisc589/wordle-clone/README.md

 This repository is currently not open for contributions.
 However, feel free to use the codebase as a reference or inspiration for similar projects.

-Thank you for reading, Enjoy the challenge of guessing the secret word within limited attempts!
+Thank you for reading, enjoy the challenge of guessing the secret word within limited attempts!